List of recurring actors in the James Bond film series: Eunice Gayson

-British actress born in London, England on 17 March 1931.
-Eunice Gayson is best known for playing Sylvia Trench, James Bond's fetching girlfriend in the first two Bond films (Dr. No and From Russia with Love).
+Eunice Gayson plays Sylvia Trench, James Bond's fetching girlfriend in the first two Bond films (Dr. No and From Russia with Love).
 Originally, Gayson was going to be cast as Miss Moneypenny, but the part went to Lois Maxwell instead.
 Gayson was originally to have been a regular in the Bond film series, but her character, Sylvia Trench, was dropped.